eomielan/file-sync/backend/README.md

 3. **Configure the .env File**

-   Create a `.env` file in the project root with your AWS credentials and region:
+   Create a `.env` file in the backend root with your AWS credentials and region:

    ```plaintext
    AWS_ACCESS_KEY_ID=your-access-key-id